saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 The primary goal of the `moveShipmentItem` service is to transfer a specific item from one shipment to another within the same order.
 This is useful in scenarios where items need to be rearranged or consolidated during the fulfillment process.

+**Use Cases**

+This service is typically used in the following scenarios:

+*   **Consolidating Shipments:** If multiple shipments are going to the same address, it might be more efficient to combine items into a single shipment.
+*   **Correcting Errors:** If an item was accidentally placed in the wrong shipment, this service can be used to move it to the correct one.
+*   **Splitting Shipments:** If a shipment becomes too large, heavy, all items cannot fit in one package.
+Few items can be moved to a new package.

 **Context**
-*  Shipment allows adding or removing ShipmentItem when it is in SHIPMENT_INPUT status.
+*  Shipment should be in SHIPMENT_INPUT staus for adding or removing ShipmentItem.
 *  An Order can have one or more Shipments
 *  An OrderItem can be fulfilled/shipped by one ShipmentItem.
 No partial OrderItem fulfillment is allowed.
 *  A Shipment can have one ShipmentPackage.

 **Workflow**
 *  Shipment can be edited in SHIPMENT_INPUT status.
 Check if shipment is in input status, if not move it to input status before editing its content.
 *  Moving shipment item is three step process
-  1. Delete shipmentItem from existing shipment and then add it to other shipment.
+  1. Delete shipmentItem from existing shipment.
   2. In some cases the shipmentItem is moved to new shipment, in such case we may have to create shipment.
   3. Add shipmentItem to the shipment.